 Below is the list of options that are supported:

 OPTIONS: -analyze-headers Also analyze functions in #included files.
 By default, such functions are skipped unless they are called by functions within the main source file. --force-analyze-debug-code Tells analyzer to enable assertions in code even if they were disabled during compilation to enable more precise results. -k --keep-going Add a "keep on going" option to the specified build command.
 This option currently supports make and xcodebuild.
-This is a convenience option; one can specify this behavior directly using build options.
+This is a convenience option; one can specify this behavior directly using build options. --keep-cc Do not override CC and CXX make variables.
+Useful when running make in autoconf-based (and similar) projects where configure can add extra flags to those variables.
 ADVANCED OPTIONS: -maxloop <loop count> Specify the number of times a block can be visited before giving up.
 Default is 4.
 Increase for more comprehensive coverage at a cost of speed.
 CONTROLLING CHECKERS: A default group of checkers are always run unless explicitly disabled.
 Checkers may be enabled/disabled using the following options: -enable-checker [checker name] -disable-checker [checker name]

 -- option is also supported to specify your build commands.